What is an LPC Associate?

-LPC Interns are licensed by the Texas State Board of Professional Counselors, have received a Master’s degree, and have passed the National Counselor Exam.
-They are trained to provide a variety of services to clients under the direction of a Board Approved LPC supervisor.
-LPC Interns receive weekly supervision for one hour each week with their supervisor during the first 3000 hours of counseling and practice.
+Licensed Professional Counselor Associates (LPC Associates) are licensed by the Texas State Board of Professional Counselors, have received a Master’s degree, and have passed the National Counselor Exam.
+They are trained to provide various services to clients under the direction of a Board Approved LPC supervisor.
+LPC Associates receive one-hour weekly supervision with their supervisor during the first 3000 hours of counseling and practice.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?

 Not at all.
 People who ask for help know when they need it and have the ability to reach out.
 Everyone needs help now and then.
 You already have some strengths that you’ve used before, that for whatever reason aren’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
 In our work together, we will help you identify what those strengths are and how to implement them again in what is happening now.